 This important habitat supports internationally important waterbirds.

 Two areas to protect wildlife on the Exe Estuary have been put in place.
-Known as wildlife refuges, the areas are marked out with yellow ‘special mark’ buoys which have “WR” in black letters printed on them.
+Known as wildlife refuges, the areas are marked out with yellow ‘special mark’ buoys which have an “X” at the top and the words “Wildlife Refuge” printed on them.
+Smaller yellow marker buoys are placed in between the ‘special mark’ buoys and have “WR” in black letters printed on them.
 People are being asked to avoid the areas, all year round at Dawlish Warren National Nature Reserve (NNR) and between 15 September to 31 December at Exmouth Local Nature Reserve (LNR).

 At Exmouth LNR, the wildlife refuge protects important feeding areas during low season for a short period of time.
 The Imperial Recreation Ground slipway can still be used to access the foreshore during this time, although dog walkers are being asked to turn left at the end of the slipway, to avoid the refuge.